Magnetism in Gemstones

 Bi-color Indicolite Tourmaline

-Even though vanadium is the dominant chromophore, chromium within all Chrome Tourmalines we have tested is detectable as a red glow under a Chelsea filter.
-Vanadium seems to have no effect on he Chelsea filter reaction.
+Even though vanadium is the dominant chromophore, chromium within all Chrome Tourmalines we have tested is detectable as red color under a Chelsea filter.
+Vanadium seems to have no quenching effect on Chelsea filter reactions.
 By testing the dark green Tourmaline pictured below using a Chelsea filter, UV flashlight and spectrometer, we have determined that this gem is a typical Chrome Tourmaline colored primarily by vanadium.
 No chromium absorption peak at 680nm is visible with a spectrometer.

 Colored Primarily by Vanadium